Garifuna: Spirituality

 The majority of Garinagu have been Catholic since the community's historical encounters with the Jesuits, Dominicans, and various Catholic colonial powers (namely the French and Spanish) in the West Indies and Central America.

 A complex set of practices exist in their traditional religion for individuals and groups to show respect for their ancestors and Bungiu (God) or Sunti Gabafu (All Powerful).
 A shaman known as a buyei is the head of all Garifuna traditional practices.
 The spiritual practices of the Garinagu have qualities similar to the voodoo (as the Europeans put it) rituals performed by other tribes of African descent.
 Mystical practices and participation such as in the Dugu ceremony and chugu are also widespread among Garifuna.
-At times, traditional religions have prohibited members of their congregation from participating in these or other rituals.